pheature-flags/pheature-flags/docs/architecture/README.md

 a toggle will check the [Consumer Identity](#consumer-identity) against the enabled strategies.
 When one of the strategies matches the given identity, then the feature should be enabled, else it should be disabled by default.

-The Toggle Strategies can be of two types:
+The Built-in Toggle Strategies can be of two types:

 **Based in Consumer Identity**